-An arts institution and an independent management consultant contacted Peggy Calhoun, ACFRE, to immediately address funding opportunities.
+Case Study #1: An arts institution and an independent management consultant contacted Peggy Calhoun, ACFRE, to immediately address lack of funding.

-Organizational Profile: A visual arts education center, created 19 years ago, serving a wide array of audiences was struggling with Board and senior management changes.
+Profile: A visual arts education center, created 19 years ago serving a wide array of audiences, was struggling with Board, donor and senior management changes.

 A. The position of Director of Development had been vacant for one year.

 B. A fiscal analysis conducted by Miller,Calhoun & Company indicated a cash flow crisis within two months.